A cosmopolitan city famed for its nightlife, bohemian atmosphere and beautiful surroundings, Brighton is a great place to be a student.

 I would like accommodation for my degree course only

-If you don't require accommodation for your English language programme, but will require accommodation for your degree course at Brighton - visit our Brighton accommodation pages to find out more about your options and how to apply.
+If you don't require accommodation for your English language programme, but will require accommodation for your degree course at Brighton - visit our accommodation pages to find out more about your options and how to apply.

-There's lots of social activities for you to get involved in during your time at the Language Institute including Brighton Students' Union activities, International Students Society events and the Brighton Language Institute social programme.
+There are lots of social activities for you to get involved in during your time at the Language Institute including Brighton Students' Union activities, International Students Society events and the Brighton Language Institute social programme.